YiChingLLin/YiChingLLin.github.io/experience.md

 ###### 2021.03 - 2021.08

 - Full-time internship.
-- Tested the product.
+- Test the product.
 - Function realization research and analysis.
-- Wrote user manual and technical documents in Chinese and English.
+- Write user manual and technical documents in Chinese and English.
-- Participated in the **design and development** of the internal AD password platform.
+- Participate in the **design and development** of the internal AD password platform.
 Responsible for UI design, process planning, and user front-end programming.

 ---